A talented jazz pianist and keyboardist, the two time

 musical production in a half-hour television show.
 He

-arranged more than 1,200 titles for the Muzak
+arranged thousands of titles for the Muzak

 corporation and currently has original music playing